 Data Field Instructions for Form Completion Facility ID Required.
 The NHSN-assigned facility ID will be auto-entered by the system.
 Month/Year Required.
 Enter the month and year for the surveillance plan being recorded; use MM/YYYY format.
 Healthcare-Associated Infection (HAI) Locations Conditionally required.
 The location under surveillance will always be FacWideIN (Facility-wide Inpatient) for Long-term Care Facilities.
+This means surveillance and reporting must be performed for all resident care locations.
 UTI Conditionally required.
-If you plan to follow urinary tract infection (UTI) Events check this box.
-You will collect and report urinary tract infection (UTI) Event data and the corresponding denominator data (Resident-days and Urinary catheter-days) for the month.
+Check this box if you plan to follow urinary tract infection (UTI) Events.
+You will collect and report urinary tract infection (UTI) Event data and the corresponding denominator data for the month.
+Note: Surveillance and reporting includes UTI events in residents with and without an indwelling urinary device.
 LabID Event Locations Conditionally required.
 The location under surveillance will always be FacWideIN (Facility-wide Inpatient) for Long-term Care Facilities.
+This means surveillance and reporting must be performed for all resident care locations.
 Specific Organism Type Conditionally required.
 Select each organism you will be following for LabID Event reporting: MRSA, MRSA/MSSA (if tracking MRSA & MSSA), VRE, CephR-Klebsiella species, CRE (CRE-E. coli, CRE-Enterobacter, and CRE-Klebsiella), MDR-Acinetobacter species, or C. difficile.
-NOTE: if conducting surveillance for CRE, the facility must include in the monthly reporting plan and conduct surveillance for all three organisms (CRE- E.coli , CRE- Enterobacter , and CRE- Klebsiella).
+Note: If performing surveillance for CRE, the facility must include in the monthly reporting plan and conduct surveillance for all three organisms (CRE- E.coli , CRE- Enterobacter , and CRE- Klebsiella).
 LabID Event All Specimens Conditionally required.
 Check the box to indicate that you plan to follow LabID Events for the specific organism type(s) entered.
-You will collect and report LabID Event data and the corresponding denominator data (Resident-days and Resident admissions).
+You will collect and report LabID Event data and the corresponding denominator data for the month.
+Note: For C. difficile, only loose stool specimen sources are included in surveillance and reporting.
+For MDROs, all specimen sources in which the organism is identified must be included in surveillance and reporting.
 Prevention Process Measures Hand Hygiene Conditionally required.
-Select this if the facility plans to monitor Hand Hygiene adherence in the facility.
+Select this option if the facility plans to monitor hand hygiene adherence in the facility.
 Gown and Glove Use Conditionally required.
-Select this if the facility plans to monitor gown and gloves use adherence in the facility.
+Select this option if the facility plans to monitor gown and gloves use adherence in the facility.